 How Quickly Lysol Affects Cockroaches

 When directly sprayed, Lysol can kill cockroaches fairly quickly due to the toxic effects of its alcohol content.
-However, the speed of its effectiveness can vary based on the size of the roach and how much of the product is sprayed.
+However, the speed of its effectiveness can vary based on the following factors:

 Long-Term Repellent Effects of Lysol